Winter Travel Tips and Information

-- Detailed maps updated in real time display road conditions and trouble spots, including weather, construction, maintenance and traffic incidents.
+- Maps updated in real time that display road conditions, trouble spots, weather, construction, maintenance and traffic incidents.
 TripCheck also displays high impact incidents (alerts) on multiple pages to make them easier to spot.

 - A color-coded speed map of the Portland area provides average travel speeds on Portland highways.

-- TripCheck also has links to bus, airport, train, bicycle and trucking information; commercial roadside services such as hotels, motels and restaurants; and detailed information on scenic byways, safety rest areas and Sno-Parks.
+- Links to bus, airport, train, bicycle and trucking information; commercial roadside services such as hotels, motels and restaurants; and detailed information on scenic byways, safety rest areas and Sno-Parks.

-- TripCheck also provides detailed information on the use of traction tires and chains in Oregon.
+- Detailed information on the use of traction tires and chains in Oregon.

 511. Travelers in Oregon can dial 511 to access the same immediate road and weather information available on TripCheck.

-- Users can select updated reports about driving conditions by highway, mountain pass or major city from easy-to-use menus.
+- elect updated reports about driving conditions by highway, mountain pass or major city from easy-to-use menus.
 The 511 system responds to both voice and touch-tone commands.

 - Calls to 511 are local calls when dialed from a pay phone or wire line phone.
-Wireless (cell) phone users are responsible for airtime and roaming charges according to their wireless service contracts, but ODOT does not impose any additional charges.
+Mobile phone users are responsible for airtime and roaming charges according to their wireless service contracts, but ODOT does not impose any additional charges.